Glacial lake that sent deadly floods through Indian towns was identified as dangerous in 2019

-The flood began shortly after midnight Wednesday, when a glacial lake high in the mountains overflowed after a heavy rainfall.
-The waters crashed into the largest dam in the state of Sikkim, cracking its concrete before cascading through towns in the Lachan Valley below and sweeping away people, houses, roads and bridges.
+The flood killed at least 31 people, officials said Friday, and forced thousands of people to flee their homes.

-It was the latest deadly flood to hit northeast India in a year of unusually heavy monsoon rains.
-Nearly 50 people died in flash floods and landslides in August in nearby Himachal Pradesh state, and record rains in Northern India killed more than 100 people over two weeks in July.
+It began shortly after midnight Wednesday, when Lhonak Lake overflowed after a heavy rainfall.
+Waters from the high mountain lake crashed into the largest dam in the state of Sikkim, cracking its concrete before cascading through towns in the Lachan Valley below and sweeping away people, houses, bridges and an army camp.

 The dam’s operator, and local agencies responsible for dam safety, did not respond to requests for comment Friday.